 Already finished binging on season 2 of Stranger Things?
 As much as I would love to promise that new episodes are arriving to your Netflix queue shortly, friends don't lie.
 Fortunately, while another season of the sci-fi series may be many months away, there's no shortage of quality Stranger Things content to come out of the show's sophomore season.
-My favorite so far?
+My favourite so far?
 These amazing memes of star David Harbour dancing to '80s hits, which a beautiful soul on the internet has blessed us with.

 There's a moment in season 2 of Stranger Things in which Harbour's Jim Hopper puts on a little music and gets a little into it, much to the bewilderment of Eleven (Millie Bobby Brown), who looks at Hopper the way anyone would with a parent who is doing something so tragically embarrassing.
 (By the way, how cute is it that Eleven is able to be parent-child embarrassed of Hopper?)
 It's this moment that Twitter user @hopperdancingto decided to meme, and oh my gosh, is it perfect.